betaflight/betaflight.com/docs/wiki/guides/current/Servos-And-SERVO_TILT-for-3-1.md

 (2) Output 1~4: Motors and Output 7 and 8: Servos

-Then there is another point of consideration if you are using Dshot; DMA channel conflict.
+Then there is another point of consideration if you are using DShot; DMA channel conflict.

 ---